 For example, in a count regression context, \cite{barsim16} demonstrated through a data application on the attendance behavior of high school juniors that a constant dispersion assumption can be violated.
 Generalized linear models allowing regression structures for both mean and dispersion/precision parameters have been discussed previously by \cite{efr1986} and \cite{smy1989}, among others.
-In this work, we develop further this line of research by studying in detail joint modeling of mean and dispersion parameters in the context of dependent data.
-We put special emphasis in the case of INGARCH models for count time series and demonstrate the usefulness of such methodological development.
-Besides exploring the traditional INGARCH models, the proposed class contains the case that admits constant mean and time-dependent variance, similar to the spirit of the ordinary GARCH models.
-Another important feature is volatility modeling, which is a well-explored topic for the case of continuous valued time series but has been neglected in the context of integer-valued time series.
-Although the traditional Poisson INGARCH processes consider a time-dependent conditional variance, this in turn is driven by the dynamics of the mean process.
-The main disadvantage of this approach is that imposes severe restrictions as illustrated in the real data application in this paper.
-The tv-DINGARCH models relax such an assumption by considering a time-dependent dispersion parameter, therefore also controlling the conditional variance and allowing for additional source of volatility.
+In this work, we further develop this line of research by studying in detail the joint modeling of mean and dispersion parameters in the context of dependent data.
+We put special emphasis on the case of INGARCH models for count time series and demonstrate the usefulness of such methodological development.
+Besides extending the traditional INGARCH models, the proposed class includes the case of constant mean and time-dependent variance, which is a new model class that does not fall in the ordinary INGARCH model approach.
+Another important feature is volatility modeling, which is a well-explored topic for the case of continuous-valued time series but has been neglected in the context of integer-valued time series.
+Although the traditional Poisson INGARCH processes consider a time-dependent conditional variance, this in turn is solely driven by the dynamics of the mean process.
+The main disadvantage of this approach is that imposes severe restrictions on the volatility modelling as illustrated in the real data application in this paper.
+The class tv-DINGARCH models relaxes this assumption by considering a time-dependent dispersion parameter, therefore also controlling the conditional variance and allowing for additional sources of volatility.